deepin-community/texlive-base/texmf-dist/doc/metapost/mptrees/README.md

-Package mptrees - Version 17.06 - June 1, 2017
+Package mptrees - Version 21.10 - November 2, 2021

 This package provides MetaPost tools for drawing simple probability trees.
-One command and several parameters to control the output are provided.
+One main command, some variants and several parameters to control the output are provided.

 License LPPL 1.3